-Care & Advocacy: Provides support and guidance to students who are experiencing difficulties and need assistance in navigating University policies and procedures.
-Examples include working with students who are contemplating a leave of absence; class absences due to extenuating circumstances; or managing a difficult concern.
-In addition, the Interim Director works with Veterans to provide support and resources.
+Care & Advocacy: Provides support to students experiencing difficulties and needing assistance in navigating university policies and procedures; for example: working with students who are contemplating a leave of absence, class absences due to extenuating circumstances, managing a difficult concern.
+The Interim Director also works with veterans to provide support and resources.

 Career Center: Provides students and alumni with a wide array of career-related and employment-related services like resume reviews, career planning, mock interviews, alumni career panels, and more.

-We will be happy to assist you at any time with placing your food and beverage orders.
-We can walk you through the on-line process.
-Choose from the featured menus or contact us to customize your event by emailing JoAnn Woodis at firstname.lastname@example.org or call at 508-910-6430.
+Catering: We will be happy to assist you at any time with placing your food and beverage orders.
+Choose from the featured menus or contact us to customize your event.
+You can find our full menu selections online.

 Center for Access & Success: Offers students equity and excellence in education to help them develop and maintain independence.
 Information about mobility assistance, note taking, peer counseling, on-campus housing accommodations, sign language interpreters, and more.

-Center for Religious and Spiritual Life: Coordinates religious activities and serves the spiritual needs of the university community
+Center for Religious & Spiritual Life: Coordinates religious activities and serves the spiritual needs of the university community

 Center for Women, Gender & Sexuality: A voice for women and the lesbian, gay, bisexual, and transgender community—with the purpose of eliminating barriers, diminishing prejudices, and creating a supportive climate and space for all.